This post may contain affiliate links. Read the full disclosure here.

 Fifth, try protein shakes:

 In my years of helping mamas lose weight while breastfeeding, there was a protein powder missing that was specifically designed for breastfeeding mamas to combat these sugar cravings and fully nourish mamas.
 I am a firm believer in nutrition for milk supply, so I created Milk Dust.
 Milk Dust is literally your best friend for lactation and weight loss.
-It has a milk-boosting herb blend, plenty of protein, sugar-craving-busting herbs like Tumeric, Cinnamon Bark Root and minerals like Chromium which have all been used to balance blood sugar.
+It has a milk-boosting herb blend, plenty of protein, sugar-craving-busting herbs like Tumeric, Cinnamon Bark Root, and minerals like Chromium which have all been used to balance blood sugar.
 In addition to all these fabulous items.
 I hand-picked specific vitamins like Folate (L-Methylfolate) because folate is still important during lactation!
 Almost just as important as in pregnancy.
-I also hand-picked vitamin B12 for energy, and super foods like Chlorella, Spirulina, Spinach, Blueberries and more.
-The protein powder is free of soy, gluten, dairy and corn.
-It is NON-GMO, Vegan and plant-based!!
+I also hand-picked vitamin B12 for energy, and superfoods like Chlorella, Spirulina, Spinach, Blueberries, and more.
+The protein powder is free of soy, gluten, dairy, and corn.
+It is NON-GMO, Vegan, and plant-based!!
 I highly recommend you check it out if you are craving sugar.
-It is only sweetened with Stevia, Monk Fruit and Organic Cane Juice, which means there is very little sugar, but it is very sweet, so you still get to drink something like a milkshake!
-THE PRESALE IS LIVE AND IT SELLS OUT FAST!
+It is only sweetened with Stevia, Monk Fruit, and Organic Cane Juice, which means there is very little sugar, but it is very sweet, so you still get to drink something like a milkshake!

 The third trimester feels so long, but it is a great time to start thinking about losing the baby’s weight before the baby is even here.
 It gives you something to focus on, while also helping you establish healthy habits that will help you lose the baby weight fast.
 I already can’t wait for the end, and I’m only just getting to the second trimester now.